templatesell/urbane/readme.txt

 * Custom pagination for numeric is made.

 == Changelog ==
+= 1.1.0 - August 11 2021 =
+* Tested with WordPress 5.8
+* Disable new widget screen

 = 1.0.9 - April 01 2021 =
 * Tested with WordPress 5.7